PetyaKatsarova/play3/README.md

 # play3
-This is a booking vacation house/houses app.
-This is complete, with many options and functionalities website where people can offer their houses or look for houses to book for certain amount of time.
-Booking time, search functionalities: by price, location etc are available.
-There is an option for clients offering their house to upload pictures, as well.
+This is a vacation houses to book web app.
+Here you can book or rent your vacation house.
+In play3/vakantiehuisjes.pdf you can read the complete info about some of its functionalities.

-The app is created with java spring boot, jdk 21.
+The app is created with spring boot, jdk 21.
 You need to create application.properties file in you resources folder.
 The content should be something like:

 spring.datasource.url=jdbc:mysql://localhost:3306/try3
 spring.datasource.username=root